-Armed with those, all you need is a "certified" tax program.
+Using Netfile only requires your social insurance number, date of birth and a "certified" tax program.
 The CRA has a list of certified programs on its website, and it will be updated through March as more programs satisfy the certification requirements.

 Source: How Stuff Works

 Taxpayers have two main options: using software that is loaded onto a computer or mobile device or using interactive web-based programs.
 Once these programs complete your tax return, you can either file it electronically or print it out and mail by post.

 Some programs can be bought in a store and come on a disc that installs the software on your hard drive.
 Others allow users to download the software directly from the company.
 Some programs offer both versions.

 Often, these programs allow you to prepare multiple returns but tend to be more expensive than the web-based tax programs where users interactively prepare their returns online without downloading the software.